Society-In-Shadow/ExpressedRealms/Readme.md

 Next, you need to setup SSL Certs

-- Windows users can follow the instructions [here](/documentation/windowsSetup.md)
+- Windows users can follow the instructions in [windows setup](/documentation/windowsSetup.md)
-- Fedora users can follow the instructions [here](/documentation/fedoraSetup.md)
+- Fedora users can follow the instructions in [fedora setup](/documentation/fedoraSetup.md)

 ## Data Population Scripts